-Mills v.
+Case Title: Mills v.
 Cessna Aircraft Company

-The first major winter weather of the season passed through Dillingham the night before, bringing light rain and mist, which turned to snow and ice over night.
-The temperature dropped to 24 degrees F. The Cessna had been parked on the ramp overnight and was subjected to the inclement weather conditions.
+The first major winter weather of the season passed through Dillingham the night before, bringing light rain and mist, which turned to snow and ice overnight.
+The temperature dropped to 24 degrees Fahrenheit.
+The Cessna had been parked on the ramp overnight and was subjected to inclement weather conditions.
 Other pilots interviewed about the state of their airplanes on that morning indicated that most had from 1/8 to 1/2 inch patches of clear ice with snow and frost on top.
-During the pre-flight check, the accident airplane still had not been de-iced.
-After fueling the airplane, the PenAir ramp supervisor sprayed a de-icing solution on the plane, but did not check whether all of the surfaces had been cleared of ice.
+During the pre-flight check, the airplane still had not been de-iced.
+After fueling the airplane, the PenAir ramp supervisor sprayed a de-icing solution on the plane but did not check whether all the surfaces had been cleared of ice.
 He stated later that he assumed it must have been de-iced because he sprayed “a lot of glycol” on the upper wings.
 The pilot was not present for the de-icing, and there is no record of him checking the plane after the ramp supervisor performed the process.

 Media Coverage